AlexMercedCoder/tutorialblog/content/blog/2021/4/react_functional_reference/index.md

 Feel free to post more in the comments!

+Always make sure to read the package.json to know what scripts turn on the dev server and trigger the build process!

 ## Writing React Functional Components

 You can write a react component using any method of writing functions.
 Check out the the below snippet.